 Report Cards

 Report cards will be posted to the Online Parent Portal three times throughout the year.
-Marking period ending dates, barring the closing of school because of inclement weather, are November 16, 2023, February 26, 2024, and May 31, 2024.
 The approximate dates of report cards being posted should be within 1 week of each marking period ending.

 Parent/guardian conferences are scheduled for :